hippogamesunity/PlayID/README.md

 # Play ID
-**Play ID** is a new platform that empowers your apps with user authentication, analytics, cloud saves, leaderboards and achievements.
+**Play ID** is a new platform that empowers your apps with user Authentication, Analytics, Remote Config, Cloud Saves, Leaderboards and Achievements.

 ## Authentication
 **Play ID Authentication** is OAuth 2.0 web service for Unity.
 The main goal is to simplify user authentication to `1 call`, with no need to perform complicated setup for each platform.
 Just redirect users to the main sign-in screen where they can sign in with **Google**, **Apple**, **Facebook**, **X**, **Twitter**, **Telegram** and **Microsoft**.
 Your app will receive user data using **deep linking** (when possible) or with an additional web request.